-What does open white box mean? – Network Glossary Definition
+Using open white box switches in enterprise networks – Network Glossary Definition

 Open white box refers to a white box switch that runs an open network operating system (NOS).